HB-2006

 Plain Language

-AI companions are categorically prohibited from claiming, implying, or advertising that they are licensed emotional support professionals or mental health professionals, or that they replace the services of a licensed mental health professional.
-This applies to the AI companion's outputs, marketing, and interface design — operators must ensure neither the system's conversational responses nor any promotional materials suggest licensed professional equivalence.
+AI companions are categorically prohibited from claiming, implying, or advertising that they are licensed emotional support professionals or mental health professionals, or that they replace services rendered by licensed mental health professionals.
+This covers any output, interface design, or marketing that could create the impression of professional equivalence.
+The prohibition applies to the AI companion itself (its outputs and interface) and to the operator's advertising.

 Statutory Text